yeboyebo/vivo-medical/wp-content/plugins/add-expires-headers/readme.txt

 2) It is necessary to have read/write permission of .htaccess file to plugin.
 If not then update file permissions accordingly.

+3) check status page of plugin for more info.

 == Installation ==
 1) Deactivate and uninstall any other expires headers plugin you may be using.

 2) Login as an administrator to your WordPress Admin account.
 Using the “Add New” menu option under the “Plugins” section of the navigation, you can either search for: "add expires headers" or if you’ve downloaded the plugin already, click the “Upload” link, find the .zip file you download and then click “Install Now”.
 Or you can unzip and FTP upload the plugin to your plugins directory (wp-content/plugins/).